By Nathan Johnson

 C. The Class Structure of Capitalism

-The billionaires, a few thousand people, own more wealth than billions of people making up more than half of the global population.ii How is it possible for capitalists to live without working and, on top of that, own far more wealth than those who do work?
-It is only possible for capitalists to live a life of leisure and abundance because they live off the labor of others.
-Workers labor above and beyond what is required for their subsistence and the capitalists acquire the fruits of this extra labor.
-Capitalists live off the income of their property, for instance putting money in the bank and collecting interest as the money grows.
+The billionaires, a few thousand people, own more wealth than billions of people making up more than half of the global population.
+How is it possible for capitalists to live without working and, on top of that, own far more wealth than those who do work?
+It is only possible for capitalists to live a life of leisure and abundance because they live off the labor of other people.
+Workers labor above and beyond what is required for their subsistence and capitalists acquire the fruits of this surplus labor.
+Capitalists live off the income of their property and use money to make more money, for instance putting money in the bank and collecting interest as the money grows.
 However, outside the context of expedient social relations money is only an inanimate object, incapable of spontaneously generating more money, any more than wealth springs into existence out of nothing.
 Tracing it back to its origins, unearned income always taps into the output of labor.

-The capitalist class is maintained by the working class; in a sense these are the two fundamental classes of capitalism, without which it could not exist.
+The capitalist class is maintained by the working class and in a sense these are the two fundamental classes of capitalism, without which it could not exist.
 In reality, there are additional social classes forming a hierarchy, as well as layers of stratification within each class which are often appreciable.
-For instance workers earning minimum wage and skilled laborers earning considerably more have very different standards of living, yet as members of the working class they have certain common interests.
+For instance, workers earning minimum wage and skilled laborers earning considerably higher wages have very different standards of living, yet as members of the working class they have certain common interests.
 Economic disparities between classes are typically far more consequential than those which exist within classes.

-An embedded class structure entails structural exploitation; the particular classes which predominate reflect the distinctive forms of exploitation which characterize a given mode of production.
+An embedded class structure entails structural exploitation- the particular classes which predominate reflect the distinctive forms of exploitation which characterize a given mode of production.
 Class is not simply about who is relatively rich and poor (since this does not explain the emergence and disappearance of assorted classes throughout history as modes of production rise and fall).
-Instead, class is more meaningfully defined as mediating access to and ownership of the means of production.
+Instead, class is more meaningfully understood as mediating access to and ownership of the means of production and distribution, which determines who has to work for whom else, and who has control over working conditions.
 With this perspective, the principal classes found in capitalist society are:

-• The proletariat: the working class, compelled to sell its labor-power in order to survive.
+- The proletariat: the working class, compelled to sell its labor-power for wages in order to survive, lacking ownership of the means of production; maintains the ruling class through the surplus it generates in the labor process.

-• The bourgeoisie: the ruling class of large business owners and wealthy elites free from needing to work.
+- The bourgeoisie: the ruling class of large business owners and wealthy elites free from needing to work; lives off the labor of the working class by appropriating the profit which ownership of capital confers.

 Pre-capitalist social classes (such as the aristocracy and peasantry) may persist for a shorter or longer period before dissolving into the classes which characterize capitalism, as prior modes of production cannot sustainably compete against capitalism.
 Over time the remaining tribal people living in classless cultures are also drawn into contact with capitalist society and have few alternatives to joining the ranks of the proletariat and lumpenproletariat.
 The convergence of people into capitalist social classes, which are reproduced time and again, mirrors the consolidation of exploitation along specifically capitalist lines.